tengstrand/lein-polylith/readme.md

 ## Continuous Integration

-As we mentioned several times above, Polylith uses timestamps to decide if a file is changed or not since the last success.
-This works fine in your local machine, however when you push your code to a git repository, timestamps are not tracked.
-Once your continuous intergration (CI) system pulls your code, it will see it like everything is changed since the last time.
-Polylith plugin also has a solution for this.
+As we mentioned before, Polylith uses timestamps to decide if a file has changed since the last success.
+This works fine on your local machine, however when you push your code to a git repository, all the timestamps will be reset.
+Once your Continuous Integration (CI) system pulls your code, it will assume everything has changed since the last build.

+Don’t worry, the Polylith tool solves this too.

-Most of the popular CI products have an environment variable named as ```CI```.
-Polylith plugin makes use of that variable and detect if the commands are running on your local or on your CI.
-Once it detects the CI, instead of looking at the timestamps, it uses git commit SHA1s to figure out changes.
+Most popular CI products have an environment variable named ```CI```.
+The Polylith tool uses that variable to detect if the commands are running on your local machine or on your CI.
+On your CI, instead of looking at the timestamps, it uses git commit SHA1s to figure out what has changed.
 Every time the CI runs the [success](#success) command, it saves the current SHA1 to ```.polylith/git.edn``` file.
-You can cache this file for the next build so Polylith plugin can detect the file changes since the last build.
-You can also test this locally if you set ```CI``` environment variable on your computer before running any commands.
+You can cache this file for the next build so the Polylith tool can detect changes since the last build.
+You can also test this locally if you set the ```CI``` environment variable on your computer before running any commands.

 You can find a complete [CircleCI](https://circleci.com) configuration file that handles Polylith builds in the [RealWorld example](https://github.com/furkan3ayraktar/clojure-polylith-realworld-example-app#continuous-integration).